MelissaPabst/SavvyDAPython/Week3/Class1.md

 (Note: You will have some of these computations as homework.
 It's important to know the meaning behind the numbers you deliver to a customer and be able to explain how you arrived at those values.
 This is a data analysis class--of course it involves math!
 It's nice that we have pandas to do the math for us, but you still need to understand the concepts.)

 What did we learn from **.describe()**?
-Well, in this dataset, per the sale dates included (we cannot infer conclusions about data we don't have, right?), in Sacremento, the average house bought/sold has 2.9 beds, 1.8 baths, 1315 square feet, and the average price is around $234,000.
+Well, in this dataset, per the sale dates included (we cannot infer conclusions about data we don't have, right?), in Sacramento, the average house bought/sold has 2.9 beds, 1.8 baths, 1315 square feet, and the average price is around $234,000.

 We also learned the average zip code, which provides absolutely no value.